Tiger767/ML-Brawlhalla/README.md

   - Random Agent Average of 20 Episodes: -6.249
   - Random Agent Best Total Reward: 21.561
 - Conclusion: This agent averages a reward of about 5, which is much better than the random agent.
 The agent is noticeably smarter than the random agent as seen in the gameplay videos.

+Trial 3 (Work in Progress)
+ - Goal: The agent will be able to 1v1 and on average perform better against a medium difficulty bot.
+ - Actions: Not determined
+ - Input: Preprocessed screenshot (follow; view of player with immediate surroundings), active actions, and healths of both players
+ - Rewards: -time, dealt damage, -(recieved damage), enemey killed, -(player killed), enemy suicide, -(player suicide)
+ - Simplifications: Trained on only one character, only one stadium used, only fights one character, fighting a medium bot
+ - Algorithm: Not determined
+- Agent Parameters
+  - Discount Rate: .99
+  - Memory: No limit
+- Learning Parameters
+  - Batch Size: 32
+  - Mini-Batch Size (Sample size from all experience): Not determined
+  - Epochs (Number of complete gradient steps per episode): Not determined
+- Environment Parameters:
+  - Frames Stacked (for a single state): Not determined
+- Training
+  - Episodes of Random Agent (exploring): Not determined
+  - Episodes of Policy Gradient Agent (convergence episodes): Not determined
+  - Epochs: Not determined

 Gameplay from a random agent (watch at +2x speed):
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/276vlZKAxcQ/0.jpg)](https://youtu.be/276vlZKAxcQ)